 You will find Fluval Bugbites listed in our ‘Shop’ as a recommended fish food.

 You can also view and purchase the full range of Fluval Bugbites on Amazon by clicking the link below:

 (As an amazon associate we earn on qualifying purchases).

-My other top contender is Northfin.
+My third top contender is Northfin.

-Northfin prides themselves on their finest quality ingredients and produce 100% filler free fish foods.
+Northfin prides themselves on their finest quality ingredients and produce 100% filler-free fish foods.
 They have a wide range of foods available to suit many species of tropical fish.

 Again, the list of high-quality ingredients is impressive and these foods have always gone down well with my finned friends.